C2SM/container/icon-exclaim/README.md

 ### Docker build

-### Build build
+### Buildah build on CSCS Infrastructure

+Buildah is a tool for building OCI-compatible images.
+It doesn't depend on a daemon such as Docker and therefore doesn't require root privileges.
+Buildah provides a command-line tool that replicates all the commands found in a Dockerfile.
+It is the container builder of choice on CSCS infrastructure.
 One should first consult the Buildah page https://user.cscs.ch/tools/containers/buildah/ for key instructions, in particular to define the appropriate ```$HOME/.config/containers/storage.conf``` file, e.g.,

 ```
 [storage]